2024 Rockford stabbings: Attacks

-During an interview following his arrest, the suspect told police that he was friends with one of the victims, a 23-year-old man named Jacob D. Schupbach, and that he had gone to Schupbach's house to smoke marijuana.
+During an interview following his arrest, the suspect told police that he was friends with one of the victims, a 23-year-old man named Jacob D. Schupbach, and had gone to Schupbach's house to smoke marijuana.
 According to the suspect, he became paranoid that the drugs Schupbach gave him were laced with an unknown narcotic, after which he retrieved a knife from the kitchen and fatally stabbed Schupbach, along with Schupbach's 63-year-old mother, Ramona.
 Additionally, witnesses reported seeing the assailant enter a black Chevrolet Silverado and run over Jacob Schupbach before following him back into the house.

 After exiting the home, the assailant fatally stabbed Jay P. Larson, a 49-year-old postal worker, whom the assailant then ran over twice as he fled in his pickup truck.
 At a nearby residence, the assailant stabbed a woman near her left eye as she opened the door to let their pit bull out, then wounded her adult son and daughter.
-The assailant fled after the son struck him with a syrup bottle.
+The assailant fled after the woman's son struck him with a syrup bottle.

 The assailant then entered the unlocked back door of another residence on the same street, where three girls on spring break had been watching movies in the basement.
-After asking the girls "where the gun was" and yelling expletives at them, the assailant attacked all three with an aluminum softball bat he had retrieved from the kitchen.
+After asking the girls where a gun was located and yelling expletives at them, the assailant attacked all three with an aluminum softball bat he had retrieved from the kitchen.
 One of the girls, 15-year-old Jenna A. Newcomb, was fatally injured before the assailant eventually fled the home.
 The other girls, aged 15 and 14, survived.
 According to Newcomb's mother, she died protecting her sister and friend from further harm.

-The attacks continued in another part of Winnebago County, where the assailant broke into a woman's home through a window, chased her into the yard, and attacked her with his knife, causing stab wounds to her hands and face.
+The attacks continued in another part of Winnebago County, where the assailant broke into a woman's home through a window, chased her into her yard, and attacked her with his knife, causing stab wounds to her hands and face.
 He then injured a man who was driving by and stopped to intervene; The assailant also attempted to steal the man's Jeep.
 As the assailant began attacking the man, police arrived and took him into custody, with a deputy sustaining a stab wound to his hand in the process.